syncfusion-content/blazor-docs/blazor/color-picker/getting-started.md

 ## Run the application

-The Blazor Color Picker component will render in the web browser as shown below
+The Blazor Color Picker component will render in the web browser as shown below,

 ![ColorPicker Sample](./images/color-picker.png)